boomerang-io/charts/bmrg-auth-proxy/README.md

 2. Support for running on ICP Proxy node
 3. Based on the pusher managed code
 4. Encrypted cookie (including email and user)
-5. Identity providerse without ./well-known/openid-configuration endpoint are managed as manual OIDC
+5. Identity providers without ./well-known/openid-configuration endpoint are managed as manual OIDC
 6. Session refresh code
 7. New config values
 8. Introduced the config parameter `-cookie-path`